 In the past decade there has been a transformational shift in the way most Australians source, use and discard clothing.
 Jane Milburn will discuss how fast fashion has created ethical issues of escalating consumption, changing fibres, waste and pollution, modern-day slavery, and the loss of skills and knowledge about clothing.
 Jane’s slow clothing philosophy aims to inspire change in the way we engage with what we wear for our health, the health of others, and the health of our planet.
 She shares her Slow Clothing Manifesto to survive and thrive in a material world: think, natural, quality, local, care, few, make, adapt, revive and salvage.

-12:30 – CLOSING REMARKS on behalf of Zuhal Kuvan-Mills, founder of Eco Fashion Week Australia – Marilyn R. Wilson
+12:10 – MARILYN R. WILSON – Closing remarks and a word on behalf of Zuhal Kuvan-Mills, founder of Eco Fashion Week Australia

 DR ANNE FARREN – Coming Soon